rastenis/open-authenticator/README.md

-# [WIP] open-authenticator
+# open-authenticator

-A minimal, dockerized authentication service for easy auth management.
-Supports custom strategies and Passportjs strategies.
+A stateless, minimal, dockerized authentication service for easy auth management.
+Supports custom strategies and a wide variety of PassportJS strategies.

 ## Features